We are here to help if you were in a car accident in San Antonio.

 - Driving erratically by randomly slowing or stopping a car; ignoring traffic signs, lights, and signals; and failing to yield safely or as directed

-While any of these bad-driving strategies present serious dangers, in combination, they become even more deadly.
+While all of these bad-driving strategies present serious dangers, in combination, they become even more deadly.
 Steer clear of aggressive drivers when you spot them, and alert the authorities (once it’s safe to do so).
 You could help prevent a serious accident.

 Speed.
 Many people don’t think of speeding as aggressive driving.
 Drivers who speed often consider it a personal choice that’s theirs to make, but their disastrous choices put other people in danger.
 The AAA Foundation for Traffic Safety reports that speeding is one of the deadliest forms of aggressive driving and that it plays a role in about a third of U.S. traffic fatalities.
 Again, alerting the authorities when it’s safe to do so could help save a life.